-The Company's operational capability is now located between two buildings in Show Place, Addington, Christchurch.
-Staff numbers had been forecast to reduce as the Company completed the claims assessment phase and moved more comprehensively into the re-build / repair phase.
+The company's staff numbers had been forecast to reduce as the company completed the claims assessment phase and moved more comprehensively into the re-build / repair phase.
 Rationalisation of the respective roles and resources from Southern Response and the project manager, Arrow International is ongoing.
 Hence, reductions may in some respects be in the combined cost base of the two entities, rather than Southern Response's directly.

-A number of customer actions in late 2013 highlighted that Southern Response's customer communication strategy was inadequate and that more regular updates and personal communication were necessary requiring the development of a new customer communications strategy and revision upwards of staffing levels, and associated costs, to deliver on this strategy.
+A number of customer actions in late 2013 highlighted that Southern Response's customer communication strategy was inadequate and that more regular updates and personal communication were necessary requiring the development of a new customer communications strategy and slight revision upwards of staffing levels, and associated costs, to deliver on this strategy.